Abatan River: Flora and fauna

 Animal varieties include mudskippers, rats, fruit bats like the Large flying fox (Pteropus vampyrus), lizards like the mangrove skink (Emoia atrocostata) and water monitor (Varanus salvator), as well as ants, spiders and fiddler crabs.
 Snake species include the King cobra (Ophiophagus hannah), which is locally known as Banakon, Samar cobra (Naja samarensis), locally known as Ugahipon, and the Philippine whipsnake, locally known as Hanlulukay (Dryophiops philippina).
-A new species of shipworm (Lithoredo abatanicus) was identified in the river in June 2019, locally known as Antingaw.
+A new species of rock-eating shipworm (Lithoredo abatanicus) was identified in the river in June 2019, locally known as Antingaw.